 Giftedness Support Beyond Tutoring

-Gifted students have the ability to easily and quickly process and retain new information, flexible thinking, high creativity, and high sensitivity to criticism from others.
-Often, students with giftedness require learning experience beyond curriculum taught in a regular school program.
+Gifted students have the ability to easily and quickly process and retain new information.
+They can demonstrate flexible thinking, high creativity, and high sensitivity to criticism from others.
+Often, students with giftedness require learning experience beyond the curriculum taught in a regular school program.

 Common Issues Associated with Giftedness